microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/be backuprestoreroot-post-onedriveforbusinessprotectionpolicies.md

 ---
-title: "Create a new oneDriveForBusinessProtectionPolicy"
+title: "Create oneDriveForBusinessProtectionPolicy"
 description: "Create a Protection Policy for a M365 service OneDrive."
-author: "tushar20, manikantsinghms"
+author: "tushar20",
+ms.reviewer: "manikantsinghms"
 ms.localizationpriority: medium
 ms.subservice: "m365-backup-storage"
 doc_type: apiPageType
 ---

-# Create a new oneDriveForBusinessProtectionPolicy
+# Create oneDriveForBusinessProtectionPolicy

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a Protection Policy for a M365 service OneDrive.
-Policy is created in 'inactive' state.
-User can also provide a list of Protection Units under the policy.
+Create a protection policy for the OneDrive service in Microsoft 365.
+When the policy is created, its state is set to `inactive`.
+Users can also provide a list of protection units under the policy.

 Refer to [user](../resources/user.md) for the format of userId.